-The xDrive35i model is a turbocharged inline six-cylinder engine rated at 300 horsepower and 300 pound-feet of torque.
+On paved roads, the 2012 BMW X5 excels.
+The engines might bring some funky names to the mix, but they deliver the goods in terms of power, smoothness, and, in some cases at least, fuel efficiency.
+The xDrive35i model is a turbocharged inline six-cylinder engine with 300 hp and 300 lb-ft of torque.
 The turbocharger helps the torque arrive early, provided very good acceleration and passing power despite the X5's size.
 A diesel model, the xDrive35d, provides similar performance with 265 horsepower but a prodigious 425 pound-feet of torque delivered at very low rpms.

-Stepping up to the V-8 models, there's the xDrive50i, good for 400 horsepower and 400 pound-feet of torque, which effectively turns the X5 into a very tall performance sedan with a surprising amount of cargo space.
-All standard X5s come with an eight-speed automatic transmission that delivers smooth shifts and an engaging manual mode.
-When equipped with the optional AdaptiveDrive dynamic damping system, the X5 allows adjustment into even sportier guises while retaining a safety net of stability and traction control.
+Stepping up to the V-8 models, there's the xDrive50i, good for 400 hp and 400 lb-ft of torque, which effectively turns the X5 into a very tall performance sedan with a surprising amount of cargo space.
+All standard X5s have an 8-speed automatic that delivers smooth shifts and an engaging manual mode.
+When equipped with the optional adaptive shocks, the X5 allows adjustment into even sportier guises while retaining a safety net of traction and stability control.

-Off-road, the X5 is perhaps less impressive than some of the alternatives, and the often low-profile tires fitted may compromise grip and rugged-terrain capability, but it's not just a soft-roader.
+The X5 isn't quite as impressive off road.
+Its low-profile tires compromise grip and rugged-terrain capability, but it's not just a soft-roader.
 The X5 can handle mud, snow, gravel, inclines, and even water crossings when driven properly.